ludsl/Industry_classifcation_tool/README.md

 # Industry_classifcation_tool
 Resource for industry classification IJOC submission

-# SPICS: An Unsupervised Framework for Analysingthe Spatiotemporal Evolution of Industry Clusters
+# SPICS: An Unsupervised Framework for Analysing the Spatiotemporal Evolution of Industry Clusters

 This repo contains the Python implementation of the paper SPICS: An Unsupervised Framework for Analysing the Spatiotemporal Evolution of Industry Clusters in IJOC (Software Tool)